Manu577228/Vanilla-JS-Draggable-Slider-Tabs/README.md

 To get started with this project, follow these simple steps:

-1.Clone the repository.
+1. Clone the repository.

-2.Start Changing the Code according to your expectations.
+2. Start Changing the Code according to your expectations.

 ## How to Contribute